 Multiple SQL editors can be created with the File->Create SQL Editor main menu operation.
 Editors can be organized as tabs or internal windows using the View buttons.
 There is always one default editor named Main Editor.
 This editor is used when passing SQL bookmarks from the Bookmarks Editor or when issuing requests from other parts of DbVisualizer that activate the SQL Commander.
 To remove all but the Main Editor select the File->Close all SQL Editors menu operation.

-The following figures show 3 editors organized in the tabs style and the windows style the editor has been modified.
-Remove an editor by choosing the Close operation in the right click menu while over the tab header.
+The following figures show 3 editors organized in the tabs style and the windows style

 Tabs style